pellepelster/learn.pelle.io/hugo/content/basic/_index.md

 weight: 10
 ---

-This chapter will guide you through the basic project setup as well as out first deployment.
+This chapter will guide you through the basic project setup as well as the first deployment.